Ed the Happy Clown: Summary

 Ed is imprisoned when he finds hospital janitor Chet Doodley's severed hand and the police assume Ed had taken it.
-In the prison a man is unable stop defecating and his faeces fill the jail, engulfing all, including Ed.
+In the prison, a man is unable to stop defecating and his faeces fill the jail engulfing all, including Ed.
 When Ed emerges he finds the head of his penis replaced with the head of a miniature Ronald Reagan from Dimension X—a world much like Ed's but whose people are tiny.
 Dimension X has dumped its waste into a trans-dimensional portal, which turns out to be the anus of the man who could not stop defecating.
 Reagan's body remains in Dimension X, and the professor who discovered the portal travels to Ed's dimension to find the head, making contact with the authorities of Ed's world.

 Chet believes the loss of his hand is due to his unfaithfulness to his wife; as a child his mother read Chet the story of a Saint Justin who cuts off his right hand to avoid sinning, and Chet assumes his lost hand is a like punishment from God.
 He tries to atone for it by killing his girlfriend, Josie, in the woods.
 Penis-worshipping, rat-eating pygmy cannibals drag the bodies of both Josie and Ed into the sewers.
-As they are about to sever Ed's penis Josie reanimates in time to save him.
+As they are about to sever Ed's penis, Josie reanimates in time to save him.
 The two attempt to escape from the sewers when they are accidentally shot by a mother–daughter team of pygmy hunters.
 Josie dies again, and her disembodied spirit learns from the ghost of Chet's sister that she has become a vampire.